Quick Summary

 Negotiation skills are essential in both personal and professional settings.
 You need to be able to find common ground, make compromises, and work towards mutually beneficial outcomes.

 A positive attitude can help you to overcome obstacles, build resilience, and maintain strong relationships with others.
-It’s an interpersonal skill that can have a significant impact on your personal and professional life.
+It is this skill that can have a significant impact on your personal and professional life.

 Collaboration involves working with others towards a common goal.
 It requires skills such as communication, empathy, and problem-solving to achieve success as a team.